-Once the EEPROM is successfully addressed, the Tsi572 does not release the bus until the boot load is complete.
+Once the EEPROM is successfully addressed, the Tsi574 does not release the bus until the boot load is complete.
 First, the peripheral address is set.
 The address resets to 0, so the first EEPROM accessed must be loaded from address 0.
 The peripheral address is either 1 or 2 bytes depending on the state of the I2C\MA pin, which much be set appropriately depending on the type of EEPROM connected.

 The boot loader then switches to read mode and reads the first 8 bytes, expecting to find a count of the number of registers to be initialized in the first 2 bytes, followed by 6 bytes of 0xFF.
 A validity check is completed on this field - if the number of registers exceeds the maximum (see "EEPROM Data Format"), or if any of the last 6 bytes are not 0xFF, it is assumed the EEPROM does not contain boot load data, the boot load is aborted and the BL\FAIL interrupt status is updated in the "IC Interrupt Status Register".
-On these boot load status bits, the optional interrupt can be forwarded to the Interrupt Controller if enabled in the "IC Interrupt Enable Register".
-If the register count was 0, the boot load is ended successfully and the BL\OK interrupt status is updated.
+On these boot load status bits, the optional interrupt can be forwarded to the Interrupt Controller if enabled in the "IC Interrupt status is updated.
+An optional interrupt can also be forwarded to the Interrupt Controller if enabled in the "IC Interrupt status is updated.
 An optional interrupt can also be forwarded to the Interrupt Controller if enabled in the "IC Interrupt Enable Register".
 For information on the expected EEPROM data format used for boot loading, see "EEPROM Data Format".